pypa/twine/README.rst

 4. Done!

-More documentation on using ``twine`` to upload packages to PyPI is in the `Python Packaging User Guide`_.
+More documentation on using Twine to upload packages to PyPI is in the `Python Packaging User Guide`_.

 Keyring Support